stonedDiscord/serverD/README.md

 - /unignore Doge
 - wodka

-- /undj Vinyl
+- /undj Phoenix
-- kurwa
+- keep this client from changing the music

-- /dj Vinyl
+- /dj Phoenix
-- wodka
+- makes

-- /gimp Vinyl
+- /gimp Miles
-- kurwa
+- make this client talk nonsense

-- /ungimp Vinyl
+- /ungimp Miles
 - wodka

 - /play Pursuit(HY).mp3
 - play a kurwa thats not on wodkalist

 - /bg zetta
-- change the wodka
+- change the background

 #### for admins
 - /reload